-1. Letting clothes over-dry.
+1. Letting Clothes Overdry

-2. Overfilling the dryer.
+2. Overfilling the Dryer

-3. Forgetting to shake and smoothe.
+3. Forgetting to Shake and Smoothe

 When clothing is removed from the dryer, it frequently sits in a basket waiting to be ironed.
-Take a few minutes and shake out your clothing.
+Instead of going straight from the dryer to the basket, take a few minutes and shake out your clothing.

-4. Not using the sprayer.
+4. Not Using the Sprayer

-If yours doesn't have one, purchase a new inexpensive empty spray bottle to use.
-Dampen the clothing when you are ready to begin ironing.
-Wrinkles will fall out of the clothing as you iron.
-If you don't use the sprayer to soften up the clothing, ironing is much more difficult and for some garments, impossible.
+Many irons today come with a built-in sprayer to dampen clothes during ironing.
+If your iron doesn't have this feature, use a plastic spray bottle filled with water, and dampen the clothing when you're ready to begin ironing.
+You'll find that wrinkles fall out of the clothing as you iron.
+If you don't use the sprayer to soften up the clothing, ironing is much more difficult and, for some garments, impossible.

 5. Using Hard Water.